Lake Hamilton, Florida

 Lake Hamilton is a town in Polk County, Florida, United States.
 The population was 1,537 at the 2020 census.
 It is part of the Lakeland-Winter Haven Metropolitan Statistical Area.

+History

+The original name for the main lake and its community was formerly called "Lake Hambleton", which had unknown origins, and ruled out that it was named from Alexander Hamilton.
+During the Seminole Wars, specifically the Third Seminole War, Chief Chipco, who was a tribal leader for the Muscogee Creek and Seminole tribes, settled off Lake Hamilton's Bonars Island, along with some of his tribal members, from around 1854 to around 1856.

+The community was resettled by non-indigenous people in 1913, when the first home was built along with other platted buildings and other infrastructure.
+On November 6, 1924, it became incorporated as the Town of Lake Hamilton, however it wasn't officially recognized as a chartered municipality until 1925.

 The town is named after the lake itself: Lake Hamilton, which is one of the many lakes in the Chain of Lakes.
 Also, Middle Lake Hamilton and Little Lake Hamilton are located nearby.

 From 1964 through the 1970s, Hurricane Aircats, military airboats used by the US Army in Vietnam, were manufactured in Lake Hamilton.
 The airboats were made by Hurricane Fiberglass Products Company, an airboat and fiberglass manufacturer based in the neighboring town of Auburndale.